• Skip to main content

 I find it best to carefully pierce or slice a tiny hold through the thin whiteish membrane and then use a paper towel (because it can be slippery to remove) to peel the membrane from the back of the ribs and discard.

-How do I cook these baby back pork ribs on the grill?
+How to slow roast baby back ribs on the grill?

 It may take a little longer on the grill because the temperature is usually a little less precise, but plan for approximately the same amount of cooking time as with the indoor oven.